 The COVID-19 virus has presented a truly unprecedented situation.
 It's a trying and uncertain time as we collectively navigate this uncertain reality, but one thing for certain is that we are all in this together, and we are here to help.
 Outsourcing the talent acquisition process either fully or in part, can come with many benefits.

-If you’re looking to find talent right now, it’s important to start with the FIRST step in talent acquisition: Get insights into writing job postings that work.
+If you’re looking to find talent right now, it’s important to start with one of the most important steps in talent acquisition: Get insights into writing job postings that work.